cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/yaml.rst

 make sure that you can log into india and sierra via ssh.
 Once you have verified this for example with::

-  ssh USERNAME@india.futuregrid.org hostname
+  $ ssh $PORTALNAME@india.futuregrid.org hostname
-  ssh USERNAME@sierra.futuregrid.org hostname
+  $ ssh $PORTALNAME@sierra.futuregrid.org hostname

 Now create the yaml file while fetching some information from the remote machines::

-  ./install rc fetch
+  $ ./install rc fetch

 First it will ask you which username you have on FutureGrid.
 The name may be different from your current local machine name.
 Please enter your name when you see::

-  Please enter your portal user id [default: flat]:
+  Please enter your portal user id [default: albert]:

 After this you can update the yaml files with the data fetched from the india and sierra with the command::

-  ./install rc fill
+  $ ./install rc fill

 The reason why we have separated the commands and not just created one command is to provide you with the ability to double check overwriting